Sandhill Primary School

 Curriculum at Sandhill Primary

 Due to mixed classes at Sandhill, the topics are taught across a two yearly cycle.
-Below are the links for long term cycles in places this academic year:.

 Our Individual Subject Pages

-EYFS INCLUSION AND SEND ART COMPUTING DESIGN TECHNOLOGY GEOGRAPHY HISTORY MATHS MFL MUSIC PE PSHE RE READING AND PHONICS
+EYFS INCLUSION AND SEND ART COMPUTING DESIGN TECHNOLOGY GEOGRAPHY HISTORY MATHS MFL MUSIC PE PSHE RE READING AND PHONICS SCIENCE WRITING

 Our Vision